berkeley-stat155/berkeley-stat155.github.io/README.md

 ## Logistics

 Three hours of Lecture per week for 15 weeks.
-Six hours of Lecture per week for 8 weeks.

 ## Prerequisites

-101 or 134.
+Two years of calculus.